Journal Prompts for Beltane

 How do you connect with the energy of spring?
 What feelings do you feel as you witness nature coming into bloom?

-How is your spiritual life?
-In the spirit of spring growth, how are you looking to experience spiritual growth?
+How is your spiritual energy?
+In the spirit of spring growth, how are you looking to experience spiritual growth in the months ahead?

 Beltane is a holiday that celebrates passion.
 What in your life are you most passionate about right now?